 Shows are common around the world-North and South America, Europe, Asia, Africa, Australia and New Zealand.
 In the Brown Swiss breed, it starts with the local canton show, then state shows and fairs on up to regional and national shows.
 The first national show was held over 100 years ago and they are still going strong today.

-Seven National Shows
+Six National Shows

-Currently the National Association hosts seven national shows from coast to coast in the US.
-They are held in Sacramento, CA; Puyallup, WA; Harrisburg, PA; West Springfield, MA; Madison, WI; Stillwater, OK; and Louisville, KY.
+Currently the National Association hosts six national shows from coast to coast in the US.
+They are held in Puyallup, WA; Harrisburg, PA; West Springfield, MA; Madison, WI; Stillwater, OK; and Louisville, KY.
 The International show, held as part of World Dairy Expo in Madison, Wisconsin, is the largest show.
 Each year, more than 300 head of Brown Swiss are shown and the show attracts visitors from around the world.

 One of the most important programs connected to showing is the All-American program.
 Each year, an All-American, a Reserve All-American and an Honorable Mention All-American animal or group is selected for each of the 19 different show classes.
 The winners are selected based on the current year’s show winnings from national shows or any of 30 qualifying shows in U.S. and Canada.
 Being named All-American is a great honor and adds to the pedigree value of the animal and her family.